Ernest Perry (politician)

 Ernest George Perry (25 April 1910 – 28 December 1998) was a British Labour Party politician.

-Biography

 Early career

 Perry was an insurance contractor and served as a councillor (Alderman) on Battersea Borough Council 1934–65 and was Mayor 1955–56, during which time he served as a Justice of the Peace (J.P.), becoming a councillor on the successor London Borough of Wandsworth from 1964.
 He was President of Battersea Labour Party and Trades Council, and of the Federation of British Cremation Authorities.

-Time as an MP
+Member of Parliament

 At the 1964 general election, Perry was elected Member of Parliament for Battersea South.
 He was a government whip from 1968 to 1970 and again in 1974.
 He retired as an MP at the 1979 general election, and was succeeded by Alf Dubs.